Eldaafer: 7-year-old season

-As a 7-year old Eldaafer had trouble winning race's.
+As a 7-year old Eldaafer had trouble winning races.
 In his seasonal debut was the Turf Paradise Handicap.
 He had a slow beginning after starting sixth and last.
 Soon he would stay behind for the entirety of the race never posing as a concern for any of the competitors.
 In the end Eldaafer only was able to get fourth.
 His next start was the Tokyo City Cup Stakes, Like before he started out sixth.
 The difference was that he was running in a bigger field.
 Just like before though he would be fourth but it was by a big 17 1/2 lengths behind the winner.

 After that Eldaafer next start would be another attempt at the Brooklyn Handicap.
 Yet again he started sixth and again stayed behind.
 But at the far turn he challenged the leader Redeemed and tried to take over the lead and win his second Brooklyn Handicap.
 Unfortunately Redeemed fought back and opened up a two and three quarter length win.
 Eldaafer would hang on to second.
 Later he would run twice more, first was the United Nations.
 At the start he was a tough third for most of the race.
 Unfortunately, he fell back and finished seventh and last, he was 11 1/2 lengths behind the winner.
 His next start was in the Philip H. Iselin Stakes.
 Surprisingly he went to the lead at the beginning of the race, however, this was short lived as he fell back to fifth and most of what was left of the race he stayed there.

 Next would be the Carl Hanford Memorial, after starting third he quickly moved up to second.
 He started only a length behind but then dropped two lengths back.
 Soon he moved up and at the far turn took over the lead at the far turn by one and a half lengths.
 At the finish he doubled his margin to three lengths at the wire.
 Next would be Hawthorne Gold Cup, Surprisingly he stayed near the front for all of the race.
 He stayed head and head with the leader Alternation, soon he would take the lead.
 By the far turn it was a three horse race and just at the wire Eldaafer fell back and was third, just one and three-quarter lengths behind.
 Finally he would be back to run in the Breeders Cup Marathon.
 At the start he was ninth but quickly moved up to eighth.
 He then moved up to seventh seven and a half lengths behind the leader.
 He then stayed seventh for the rest of the race finishing 13 3/4 lengths behind the winner.